 How were you able to fund the cost of attending and completing this program?
 Also, after graduating, what are you planning to do and how do you plan to apply your degree?

-I am a part of the Army’s Advanced Civil Schooling program.
+I was a part of the Army’s Advanced Civil Schooling program.
 This is a program that Army Officers are able to apply to, in exchange for an additional service obligation.
-Upon successful completion of my M.A. in English, I will go on to teach English at the U.S. Military Academy at West Point for three years.
+Upon successful completion of my M.A. in English, I am now teaching English composition and literature at the United States Military Academy at West Point.

 What topics have interested you at NC State?

 I really enjoy Shakespeare!
-I hadn’t read much Shakespeare since high school, so I was pleasantly surprised at how much I enjoyed the class last semester.
+I hadn’t read much Shakespeare since high school, so I was pleasantly surprised at how much I enjoyed the class.
 I hope to continue learning about not only Shakespeare but more of the Renaissance genre of literature.
-Aside from actual studying, the campus gym is awesome!
+Aside from actual studying, the campus gym was awesome!
 Fitness is so important to service members, so if you do attend NC State, you will certainly be able to stay in shape.

 What surprised you most about living in North Carolina?

-I am actually surprised at how small the city of Raleigh begins to feel after only a couple of months.
+I am actually surprised at how small the city of Raleigh began to feel after only a couple of months of being there.
 It’s the capital of North Carolina, but you will not feel lost in the shuffle.
-After only a semester, I see people I know at church, at the grocery store, and even at the gym.
-It really feels like home.
+After only a semester of being there, I would see people that I knew at church, at the grocery store, and even at the gym.
+It really felt like home.